bitrise-io/bitrise.io/known-xcode-issues.md

 * We received reports that this might also be caused by Code Coverage report generation, you can disable the `Generate code coverage files?` option of the Xcode Test step to not to generate Code Coverage files.
+* If the previous steps did not help, you should check the whole discussion and suggested solutions at: [https://github.com/bitrise-io/bitrise.io/issues/5](https://github.com/bitrise-io/bitrise.io/issues/5)

 ## Every/Any Xcode command hangs